‘The Masked Singer’ spoilers: Chameleon is …

-Unlike a real-life chameleon, the one performing on “The Masked Singer” has never changed his look or, for that matter, his stellar voice.
-This towering talent remains the frontrunner to win season 5 of this reality competition series.
-Expect him to shine once again on the May 5 episode, “The Spicy 6 – The Competition Heats Up!”
+The Chameleon rapped his way into the quarter-finals of “The Masked Singer” on May 12 with his rollicking version of “Put Your Hands Where My Eyes Could See” on the Week 8 episode.
+He won over the judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) on May 5 with his red-hot performance of this song made famous by Busta Rhymes, who had contended on season 4 of the show as the Dragon.
+While the Dragon was ousted in his first appearance, the Chameleon could go all the way and win season 5.

-We’ve been wondering for weeks who is hidden inside this cumbersome costume.
-So we went back and watched his four performances to date: “Ride Wit Me” by Nelly (Week 1), “21 Questions” by 50 Cent featuring Nate Dogg (Week 4); “Hip Hop” by Dead Prez (Week 5); and “Regulate” by Warren G featuring Nate Dogg (Week 7).
-And we took another look at his clues video packages.
+We’ve been convinced of the real identity of the Chameleon since he made his debut in Week 1 singing “Ride Wit Me” by Nelly.
+We went back and took another look at that performance as well as his others on the show to date: “21 Questions” by 50 Cent featuring Nate Dogg (Week 4); “Hip Hop” by Dead Prez (Week 5); and “Regulate” by Warren G featuring Nate Dogg (Week 7).
+And we rewatched all of his clues videos.

 The Chameleon is rapper Wiz Khalifa.
-Don’t believe us?
-Well have a read of our rationale and see how well Wiz’s bio fits in with the clues.
+Disagree?
+Take a read of our rationale and find out just how well Wiz’s bio fits in with the clues.

+Busta and Wiz worked together on the smash hit “Different Cloth” in 2012.
+While that track sold well, it didn’t reach the heights of some of Wiz’s other records.
+He accounts for eight of the nine multi-platinum singles by this season’s competitors on “The Masked Singer.”

 SEE ‘The Masked Singer’ spoilers: Cluedle-Doo is …